 6. Family waiting areas are located close to each unit for your convenience.
 Please help maintain clean and healthy areas for others to enjoy also.

 7. All visitors will be asked the first and last name of the patient they are visiting.
 Entrance will only be granted to those who are visiting a known patient.
 Hospital security may be contacted at anytime for any security concerns.

 8. The safety and security of our patients and visitors are of the utmost importance at McKay-Dee Hospital.
 Please help us to ensure a safe and healing environment for patients by keeping noise to a minimum.
 Disruptive visitors may be asked to leave.

 Specialized Care Units

 The following visitor guidelines are needed for specialized care areas to ensure patient safety and quality care is provided to all patients.

 The visiting policy is very specialized and will be available to visitors upon admittance.

 Labor & Delivery

-During the labor and delivery process and in the recovery period immediately following delivery, in-room visitors will be limited to five (including significant other).
+During the Labor & Delivery process and in the recovery period immediately following delivery, in-room visitors will be limited to five (including the significant other.)

-Visitors must be at least 14-years-old to enter the unit unless they are children of the patient on the Mom/Baby Unit.
-Children of the patient may visit during visiting hours if they are healthy.
+Visitors must be at least 12-years-old to enter the unit unless they are children of the patient on the Maternity Unit.
+Children of the patient may visit during visiting hours.